RAG for Mining: AI-Powered Knowledge Search for Operations & Safety

 The consequences are real:

 RAG solves the access problem.
-The knowledge already exists — it just needs to be searchable in a way that works for people who are standing next to a piece of equipment, not sitting at a desk.
+The knowledge already exists.
+It just needs to be searchable in a way that works for people who are standing next to a piece of equipment, not sitting at a desk.

 A mining RAG system has three layers: